-POL E101 Introduction to Political Science 3 C.H.
-Previously y: GO 116 Elective Code: SS
+POL E101 Introduction to Political Science

+Previously: GO 116

 A study of political ideology and power in the modern world.
 This course presents a broad introduction to political theory and concepts.
 The history and development of basic political themes, such as justice, law, equality, democracy, and nationalism will be discussed in a comparative context.